picoded/dockerfiles/network/http-simple-auth/README.md

 # The htpasswd file configuration.
 # Default is "picoded:{PLAIN}isAwesome!", which is unencrypted.
 You may overwrite with encrypted htpasswd
 #
-# You can use either an offline httpasswd generator (for the peneroid)
+# You can use either an offline httpasswd generator (for the paranoid)
 # Or an online conguration generator such as : http://aspirine.org/htpasswd_en.html
 #
 # Note, if you are configuring this variable via command line, you will want to use